open-resources/physics_bank/content/public/018.Electrostatics/Electric Flux/Flux through a surface/Flux through a surface.md

     blank: true
 myst:
   substitutions:
-    params:
-      vars:
-        title: Flux through a surface
+    params_vars_title: Flux through a surface
-      part1:
-        ans1:
-          value: Perpendicular to the electric field
+    params_part1_ans1_value: Perpendicular to the electric field
-        ans2:
-          value: Parallel to the electric field
+    params_part1_ans2_value: Parallel to the electric field
-        ans3:
-          value: At a 45 degree angle with respect to the electric field
+    params_part1_ans3_value: At a 45 degree angle with respect to the electric field
-      part2:
-        ans1:
-          value: Perpendicular to the electric field
+    params_part2_ans1_value: Perpendicular to the electric field
-        ans2:
-          value: Parallel to the electric field
+    params_part2_ans2_value: Parallel to the electric field
-        ans3:
-          value: At a 45 degree angle with respect to the electric field
+    params_part2_ans3_value: At a 45 degree angle with respect to the electric field
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Part 1